 Allison Cable, DNP, MSN, ACNP, APRN

-A graduate of Yale University School of Nursing with an acute care nurse practitioner degree, Allison Cable ’01 is now a Lecturer for the Adult Advanced Practice Nursing specialty, as well as a clinical preceptor for Acute Care Nurse practitioner students.
+A graduate of Yale University School of Nursing with an acute care nurse practitioner degree, Allison Cable ’01 is now a Senior Lecturer for the Adult Advanced Practice Nursing specialty, as well as a clinical preceptor for Acute Care Nurse practitioner students.
 She earned a Bachelor’s in nursing from the University of Connecticut, Storrs campus.
 Currently, she is pursuing a DNP at Mass General Hospital Institute of Health.

 Ms. Cable is a member of Sigma Theta Tau International Honor Society and the Society of Critical Care Medicine.
 Her licensure and professional training includes acute care nurse practitioner certification, Federal DEA Registration, State of Connecticut Controlled Substance Registration, an APRN in the State of Connecticut, and Advanced Cardiac Life Support certification.